 And as I write about consent, it’s that kind of consent that I’m trying to describe and encourage.

 Consent as faithfulness: some essential points

 It is not helpful to talk about consent for sex before considering whether consent was given for the relationship in the first place.

 And there are some situations where people can’t consent to the relationship, or even if they can, it’s not likely to be a relationship where both people will be enabled to grow.
 For the avoidance of doubt, these include (1) incest, (2) situations where one person is too young or too immature (for example, because of a learning difficulty) to give informed consent, and (3) situations with substantial power imbalance at the start.
 These situations are not always illegal.
-Some countries don’t have an age of consent; being married is sufficient.
-In one country it’s was considered legal for a president to have a casual sexual relationship with an intern.
-But those these acts were legal, I believe both fall outside the meaning of faithfulness.
+Some countries don’t have an age of consent; instead, being married is sufficient.
+People in positions of power (e.g. a US president) might have a casual sexual relationship with someone who has far less power (e.g. an intern).
+Though these acts were legal, I believe both fall outside the meaning of faithfulness.

 Once the relationship is established, disagreements about consent often come down to disagreements about how people should relate within a sexual relationship.
 If people aren’t considered equals in the relationship, then that has implications for what level of consent is considered acceptable for one person to express themselves sexually to another.
 This is why things that normalise inequality also normalise non-consent.